gmvi/Boop.nvim/README.md

 1. Clone this repo: `git clone https://github.com/gmvi/Boop.nvim.git`
 2. Initialize the submodules: `git submodule update --init --recursive`
 3. Install the boop binary: `cargo install --path . --root . --force`
-4. (For Vim) Add the plugin as a package: `mkdir -p ~/.vim/pack/gmvi/start/ && ln -s . ~.vim/pack/gmvi/start/boop.vim`
+4. (For Vim) Add the plugin as a package:
+   `mkdir -p ~/.vim/pack/gmvi/start/ && ln -s . ~.vim/pack/gmvi/start/boop.vim`
 5. (For Neovim) Add the plugin to your package manager by path.
-For Lazy.nvim I use `{ dir = "~/src/Boop.nvim" }`
+For Lazy.nvim, I use `{ dir = "~/src/Boop.nvim" }`
 6. Put custom boop scripts in `~/.config/boop/`

+## Usage

+Using the default keybinds, Ctrl-B will open the Boop scratchpad from normal mode.
+Pressing Ctrl-B again will populate your Vim command line with `:BoopBuffer `, which is used to run a script on the entire scratch pad.
+In visual mode, Ctrl-B will similarly populate your Vim command line with `:'<,'>Boop `, which will run a command on the current selection only (the `'<,'>` range specifier is ignored).

-7. If you want to remap keys within the Boop scratch pad, use the following:
+If you want custom keymaps specific to the Boop scratch pad, use an autocmd:
 ```
 augroup boop_user_mapping
     autocmd!